cooper/quiki/doc/language.md

 `@page` contains information about the current page.
 Its attributes are set at the very top of a page source file.

 * `@page.title` - Human-readable page title.
-Utilized internally by the Wikifier, so it is required for most purposes.
+Utilized internally quiki, so it is required for most purposes.
 Often used as the `<title>` of the page, as well as in the `<h1>` above the first `section{}` block.
 The title can contain [formatted text](#text-formatting), but it may be stripped down to plaintext in certain places.
 * `@page.created` - UNIX timestamp or HTTP date format of the page creation time.
-This is not used in the wikifier itself, but can be used in frontends for sorting the page list by creation date.
+Used for sorting the pages by creation date.
 * `@page.author` - Name of the page author.
 This is also optional but may be used by frontends to organize pages by author.
 * `@page.draft` - [Boolean](#assignment) value which marks the page as a draft.